Skip to main content

 install-strategy=linked

-pnpm/yarn’s node-linker: The node-linker option controls the installation mode.
-Bun supports values from both pnpm and yarn:
+pnpm/yarn’s node-linker: node-linker controls the installation mode.
+Bun accepts values from both pnpm and yarn:

 ValueDescriptionAccepted by